kabiromohd/Life_Expectancy_Prediction/README.md

   - Checked for outliers
   - Checked for Duplicates
 - train data
-  - Catergorical variables were encoded using the DictVectorizer
+  - Catergorical variables were encoded using the DictVectorizer library.
-  - trained best model using the random forest regressor after ascertaining it to produce the best model with obtained parameters via *Train_model.py* script using the hyper parameter gotten while turning.
+  - trained best model using the random forest regressor after ascertaining it to produce the best model with hyper parameters via *Train_model.py* script.

 ### Model deployment to web services
-- Model Web services via flask via *predict.py* script, see file in github folder for project
+- flask was used for web deployment via *predict.py* script.
-- Setup Pipenv Virtual Environment, by opening cli on your system and run
+- Setup Pipenv Virtual Environment, by opening Cli on your system and run

 ```
 pip install pipenv